How to Choose an Egg Donor?

 1. Anonymous or known egg donor?

 One of the aspects to consider when choosing an egg donor is the donor's anonymity.
-In fact, not all countries permit using the materials of egg donors you know, so be sure to discuss this with your egg donor agency or do some research on your country's regulations on egg donation in advance.
+Not all countries permit using the materials of egg donors you know, so be sure to discuss this with your egg donor agency or do some research on your country's regulations on egg donation in advance.

 At the same time, anonymity helps avoid conflicts and pressure that can occur between the family and the donor, along with the lack of clarity on what role the donor holds in the child's life.
 In addition, when you don't meet the donor, there are fewer chances of you or the donor changing their mind before egg donation and stalling the process for you.